 The children have not stopped talking about their visit, and they are already planning what they are going to take next year.
 It was the highlight of their trip to Turks.
 Lily, who is 9, said she is now more appreciative for all she has in school and at home, and wished she would have taken more books for their library.

 The grandchildren also said they wished they could have stayed at the school longer and participated in more activities.

 We had another wonderful family vacation in Turks, but this one was much different than our first trip because we had a purpose.
 Packing for a Purpose will be what our grandchildren will remember most about this vacation.
 It was a family experience that we shared and will be able to share with others forever.

-We all agreed no matter where are travels may take us as in the future, we will be Packing for a Purpose.
+We all agreed no matter where our travels may take us as in the future, we will be Packing for a Purpose.
 Our entire family extends our sincere thanks to all those who have made Pack for a Purpose possible, impacting the lives of so many across the world and here in our own country—it certainly impacted ours!